Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Heads up: the federal residential solar tax credit (the 30% ITC) expired December 31, 2025 and is no longer available for new residential installs.
 The current incentives are state and utility-level: $500 from Tesla’s Next Million Rebate plus $2,000 from Rocky Mountain Power’s Wattsmart Battery program.
 Both stack, both go to you — that’s $2,500 off your install.
 If anyone tells you the 30% credit is still on, they’re behind on the news.

 We don’t push financing — most BYOP Electric clients pay direct, use a HELOC, or finance through their own bank or credit union (usually at better rates than installer-tied financing).
-If you want a referral to a fair-rate lender we’ve worked with before, just ask in the text thread.
+If you want a referral to a fair-rate lender we’ve worked with before, just ask when we’re sizing your quote.

 Two things.
 (1) Four-year program enrollment.
 (2) RMP can dispatch a portion of your battery during peak grid events — never below your reserved backup.
 It happens a handful of times per year and your battery still backs up your home during grid outages.
 If you want zero RMP control over your battery, we’ll quote without Wattsmart enrolled — you’d just give up the $2,000 rebate.